Search by Keyword

 Lennon and McCartney were so proud of this song that they included it in their set lists extensively from late 1964 through late 1966.
 Their premier of "Baby's In Black" was a lip-synced taping for their third and final appearance on the British TV show "Ready, Steady, Go!"
 The taping was on November 23rd and the broadcast was on November 27th, 1964, nine days before the British album was released.

 April 11th, 1965 saw them return to the stage in the "New Musical Express 1964-1965 Annual Poll-Winners' All-Star Concert."
-"Baby's In Black" was one of the five songs they performed, which was broadcast on the British TV special "Poll Winners Concert," which aired on April 18th.
+"Baby's In Black" was one of the five songs they performed and was broadcast on the British TV special "Poll Winners Concert," which aired on April 18th.

 The song was also included in The Beatles' second American tour, which began at the momentous Shea Stadium concert on August 15th, 1965.
 The concert was filmed and shown in America, but surprisingly not until January 10th, 1967.
 Other noteworthy dates that included the song were the Hollywood Bowl concerts on August 29th and 30th, and the final date of the tour at the Cow Palace, San Francisco, California on August 31st.

-The Beatles last tour in their home country covered a brief eight cities in ten days.
-December 3rd through 12th brought the group through Glasgow, London, Manchester, and included their very last Liverpool concert on December 5th, 1965.
+The Beatles' last tour in their home country covered eight cities in ten days.
+December 3rd through 12th brought the group through Glasgow, London and Manchester, and included their very last Liverpool concert on December 5th, 1965.
 "Baby's In Black" was also heard during these shows.

-Even though The Beatles had released two more British albums ("Help!" and "Rubber Soul") as well as just finished recording a third ("Revolver"), they still chose to include "Baby's In Black" in all of their 1966 concert dates.
+Even though The Beatles had meanwhile released two more British albums ("Help!" and "Rubber Soul"), as well as having just finished recording a third ("Revolver"), they still chose to include "Baby's In Black" in all of their 1966 concert dates.
 A brief international tour was first, which began in West Germany on June 24th, the second show on this date being taped and televised in that country.
-After revisiting their roots in Hamburg, they set off for Japan, the first show on June 30th taped and shown on television in that country.
+After revisiting their roots in Hamburg, they set off for Japan, portions of their June 30th and July 1st shows being broadcast on Japanese television at the time.
 After ending the tour on a disastrous note in the Philippines on July 4th, The Beatles headed home for about a month.